 However, some people cannot break out of a depressed state over an extended period of time.
 In those cases, a person is considered to have clinical depression, a psychological diagnosis.

 In reality, there is much research demonstrating that depression is also neurological, not only psychological.
-Certain brain patterns are linked to depression, as illustrated by qEEG brain map patterns.
+Specific brain patterns are linked to depression, as illustrated by qEEG brain map patterns.

 Neurofeedback intends to retrain the dysfunctional brain patterns associated with depression, making it a powerful treatment tool.